Sylius/Sylius/UPGRADE.md

 * Constructor of `Sylius\Bundle\CoreBundle\Context\SessionAndChannelBasedCartContext` has been changed to use `Sylius\Component\Core\Storage\CartStorageInterface`

+* `SessionCartSubscriber` and `ShopUserLogoutHandler` has been moved to ShopBundle.
+If you used them, you need to add ShopBundle to your Kernel or define this services by your own.

+* The service definition of `session_and_channel_based` has been moved to ShopBundle.
+If you used it, you need to add ShopBundle to your Kernel or define this services by your own.

 ### Customer / CustomerBundle

 * The following methods does not longer have a default null argument and requires one to be explicitly passed: